ballerina-platform/module-ballerinax-kafka/ballerina/Module.md

 using multiple consumers within the same group each reading and processing data from a subset of topic partitions and running in a single thread.

-Topic partitions are assigned to consumers automatically, or you can manually assign topic partitions.
+Topic partitions are assigned to consumers automatically or you can manually assign topic partitions.

 The following code snippet joins a consumer to the `consumer-group` and assigns it to a topic partition manually.
 ```ballerina